stlab/adobe-contract-checks/README.md

     // implementation starts here.
   }
   ```

-  The second function above benefits by accepting a `date` type whose
-  invariant ensures its validity.

 - The conditions in your checks should not have side-effects that
   change program behavior; readers expect to be able to skip over